rayphee/telgen/README.md

 - `chrono` == 0.4
 - `whoami` == 1.1.1

+This program was also tested on the following platforms:

+- Linux (KDE Neon 5.21.1)
+- Mac OS (Big Sur 11.1)

 ## Usage

 To start an interactive telemetry generator session, execute the program without the input file command.
 By default, `telgen` will create `telemetry.log` in the working directory if it does not exist and _append_ to it if does; this can be changed via the `-l` option: